-On January 25, 2023 the Company received a notice letter from the Listing Qualifications staff of the NASDAQ Stock Market LLC ("Nasdaq") that it was not in compliance with the Nasdaq Listing Rule 5550(a)(2) that the Company maintain a bid price for the Company's common stock above \$1.00 per share (the "Bid Price Requirement").
+We plan to monitor and periodically review our equity grant policy to ensure compliance with the Nasdaq Listing Rule 5550(a)(2) that the Company maintain a bid price for the Company's common stock above \$1.00 per share (the "Bid Price Requirement").
 On April 4, 2023, the Company received a notice letter from the Listing Qualifications staff of Nasdaq indicating that the Company was not in compliance with Nasdaq Listing Rule 5550(b)(1) ("Rule 5550(b)(1)") as the Company's stockholders' equity of \$283,536, as reported on the Company's Annual Report on Form 10-K for the period ended December 31, 2022, was below \$2.5 million, which is the minimum stockholders' equity required for compliance with Rule 5550(b)(1).
 Further, as of April 3, 2023, the Company did not meet the alternative compliance standards relating to the market value of listed securities, or net income from continuing operations..

-As a result of the closing of the Offering and the Note Exchange in May 2023, the Company's total stockholder equity is approximately \$9.6 million, as reported on the Company's form 10-Q for the period ended June 30, 2023.
-On May 30, 2023, the Company received notice from Nasdaq, that Nasdaq Staff has determined, that the Company complies with Rule 5550(b)(1), subject to its review of this the quarterly report on Form 10-Q, 10-Q for the period ended June 30, 2023.
+As a result of the closing of the Offering plan rules and the Note Exchange in May 2023, the Company's total stockholder equity is approximately \$9.6 million, as reported on the Company's form 10-Q for the period ended June 30, 2023.
+On May 30, 2023, the Company received notice from Nasdaq, that Nasdaq Staff has determined, that the Company complies with Rule 5550(b)(1), subject to its review of the quarterly report on Form 10-Q for the period ended June 30, 2023.